Taitava/cb-CommandLineArguments/README.md

 A [POSIX style](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html) commandline option/argument parser for [CoolBasic](https://coolbasic.com).

-Say that you call your program from the commandline like this: `MyProgram.exe --output-file "C:\My output.txt" -c 1 -n --verbose -xyz`
+Say that you call your program from the commandline like this: `MyProgram.exe --output-file "C:\My output.txt" -c 1 -n --verbose -xyz -- get everything after two dashes into a single argument`
 This library helps you parse that string of options and arguments like so:
  - `--output-file` is a long option (can have a short alias too, e.g. `-o`) that takes an argument.
 The argument happens to contain a space, so it's enclosed in double quotes.
 CLA removes the double quotes at the end for you.
  - `-c` is a short option (can have a long alias too, e.g.  `--count`) and takes an argument.
 No quotes are needed for this particular argument.
  - `-n` is a short option without an argument.
  - `--verbose` is a long option without an argument.
  - `-xyz` are three short options joined together.
 It's the same as `-x -y -z`, and the order does not matter, it could be e.g. `-zxy` too.
 The last option can also have an argument assigned to it: `-xyz some-argument`.
+ - `-- terminate options and get everything after two dashes into a single argument` The two dashes (without an option name, meaning separated by a space from whatever comes next) will terminate option parsing and include the rest of the command line into a single non-option argument.

 While CoolBasic programs are designed for Windows only, this library is still designed not to use the Windows style command line options (e.g. `MyProgram.exe /N`).
 I'm just more familiar with the POSIX style.